KentenRoth/100DaysOfCode/README.md

 Tonight I did not get any coding in.
 I dont like nights that I don't code.
 We had our first snow today and work was extremely busy, and I am completely drained.
 I feel lucky that I was up late enough to put my 4 year old to bed.
 I will be up early tomorrow and start working on the challenge site, and will also get time in tomorrow night.

 ---

+Day 55

+I wanted to get up before everyone else, but when I was making my morning coffee my daughter walked out of her room.
+Guess she had the same idea as me.
+I did some how manage to get her down for a nap so I got some coding in there, and I got a chunk of coding in tonight.
+I finished the first two sections of the challenge website and I hope I can get it finished off tomorrow.
+I spend a lot of time trying to get the spacing just right and it is making it take longer than I thought it would.
+So far I feel good about how it looks though.

+---